svavarkonn/MkDocs/docs/seeed.md

 (I have higher resolution images and videos if you want.)

-I hope to see you in Shenzen!
+I hope to see you in Shenzhen!

 ![Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/images/svavar.jpg){: style="width:100%"}*Svavar Konráðsson, Ísafjörður, Iceland*